tharunkamalesh/learn-hub/README.md

-# Welcome to your Lovable project
+# Learning Hub - Frontend

+A React frontend for the Learning Management System (LMS) that connects to a Node.js backend.

 ## Project info